Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

  C:\Atlantis\run$  runAtlantis.bat
  ```

 > *Note: An operational Atlantis model can be run on a Windows computer without a compiler, NetCDF library, or the code.
-Please contact the developers for more information about this option, if desired.*
+Please <a href="mailto:atlantis@csiro.au?subject=Atlantis%20InQuiry">contact the developers</a> for more information about this option, if desired.*

 ---